ankitank10/MERN_User_Dashbord/README.md

 App is deployed on heroku - https://serene-wildwood-48095.herokuapp.com and using the react build deployment

-Note- Maps are not displayed on heroku because of google map apikey unavailability.

 Client structure:
 Public/index.html is the starting point of the application.
 Packages used: